Board of Directors

 Bio

-Jennifer received her Associates Degree in Nursing from Northampton Community College, Bethlehem, PA, a Bachelor of Science in Nursing from Cedar Crest College in Allentown, PA, a Master of Science in Nursing Leadership and Health Systems Management from Drexel University in Philadelphia, PA, and a Doctor of Nursing Practice in Nursing Leadership from the Pennsylvania State University in State College, PA.
-She is certified in Clinical Informatics from Epic Corporate Systems and Informatics Nursing from the American Nurses Credentialing Center.
-She is also an active member of the American Nursing Informatics Association and member of the Downtime Committee, which recently developed the guide and toolkit for downtime preparedness.
+Jennifer's clinical expertise encompasses ambulatory and inpatient care, quality improvement, patient safety, and nursing informatics.
+She holds an Associate Degree in Nursing from Northampton Community College, a Bachelor of Science in Nursing from Cedar Crest College, a Master of Science in Nursing Leadership and Health Systems Management from Drexel University, and a Doctor of Nursing Practice in Nursing Leadership from Penn State University.
+Her certifications include Clinical Informatics from Epic Corporate Systems, Informatics Nursing from the American Nurses Credentialing Center, and Certified Professional in Healthcare Information and Management Systems from HIMSS.
+She is an active member of the American Nursing Informatics Association and contributed to the Downtime Committee’s guide and toolkit for downtime preparedness.

 Central Region Director